RetroDECK/ES-DE/THEMES-DEV.md

 ## Debugging during theme development

-If you are writing a theme it's recommended to launch ES-DE with the `--debug` flag from a terminal window.
+If you are writing a theme it's recommended to enable the _Debug mode_ setting from the _Other settings_ menu or to launch ES-DE with the `--debug` flag from a terminal window.
 You can also pass the `--resolution` flag to avoid having the application window fill the entire screen.
-By doing so, you can read error messages directly in the terminal window without having to open the es_log.txt file.
-You can also reload the current gamelist or system view with `Ctrl+r` if the `--debug` flag has been set.
-There is also support for highlighting the size and position of each image and animation element by using the `Ctrl+i` key combination and likewise to highlight each text element by using the `Ctrl+t` keys.
-Again, both of these require that ES-DE has been launched with the `--debug` command line option, for example:
+By doing so you can read error messages directly in the terminal window without having to open the es_log.txt file.
+With debug mode enabled you can also reload the current gamelist or system view with `Ctrl + r` and you can highlight the size and position of each image and animation element by using the `Ctrl + i` key combination.
+Likewise you can highlight each text element via `Ctrl + t`.

+Here's an example of launching ES-DE in debug mode at a limited resolution, which will make it run in a window:
 ```
 emulationstation --debug --resolution 1280 720
 ```